CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-05-10-misc-R-function-hidden.md

 output:
   html_document:
     number_sections: yes
-    toc: yes
     mathjax:  default
 ---

+#### Abstract

-**Abstract:** As the title reads, in this heterogeneous talk we will see three topics of different interest.
+As the title reads, in this heterogeneous talk we will see three topics of different interest.
 The first is a collection of three simple and useful one-function R packages that I use regularly in my coding workflow.
 The second collects some approaches to handling and performing linear regression with big data.
 The third brings in the freaky component: it presents tools to display graphical information in plain ASCII, from bivariate contours to messages from Yoda!

-## Required packages {-}
+#### Required packages

 We will need these packages for today's session: